PhD Economics (The New School)

-- “Exchange rate targeting and gold demand by central banks: modeling international reserves composition,” Emerging Markets Finance and Trade, Vol. 55 (1), 2019 (co-author: Aleksandr V. Gevorkyan).
+“Exchange rate targeting and gold demand by central banks: modeling international reserves composition.”
+Emerging Markets Finance and Trade, Vol. 55 (Issue 1), 2019 (co-author: Aleksandr V. Gevorkyan).

-- “Monetary policy and excess liquid assets in small open developing economies.”
-In Handbook of Small States: Economic, Social and Environmental Issues (edited by L. Briguglio), London and New York: Routledge Taylor and Francis, 2018.
+“Monetary policy and excess liquid assets in small open developing economies,” in Handbook of Small States: Economic, Social and Environmental Issues (editor: Lino Briguglio), London and New York: Routledge Taylor and Francis, 2018.

-- “The political economy of Guyana’s underdevelopment,” Review of Black Political Economy, Vol. 43, September, 2016.
+“The political economy of Guyana’s underdevelopment.”
+Review of Black Political Economy, Vol. 43, Issue 3, 2016.

-- “What does excess bank liquidity say about the loan market in Less Developed Countries?”
-Oxford Economic Papers, Vol. 62 (1), 2010.
+“What does excess bank liquidity say about the loan market in Less Developed Countries?”
+Oxford Economic Papers, Vol. 62, No. 1, 2010.

 “The missing link: the finance growth nexus and the Guyanese growth stagnation.”
 Social and Economic Studies, Vol. 57, Nos.
 3&4, 2008.